lilgallon/particles.js/README.md

                 particlesHandler.start();

                 // If you want to update the settings in real time
-                // (to aniamte the colors for example): let i = 1;
+                // (to animate the colors for example): let i = 1;
                 let gradient = function(){
                     let settings = particlesHandler.settings;